 A grade point average (GPA) of 3.00 or above, semester and cumulative, is required of all graduate students enrolled at the University of Mary Hardin-Baylor.
 Students with a semester or cumulative GPA of less than 3.00 will be placed on probation.
-Two consecutive terms of enrollment with a semester or cumulative GPA of less than 3.00 will be placed on probation.
-Two consecutive terms of enrollment with a semester or cumulative GPA of less than 3.00 will be placed on grobation.
 Two consecutive terms of enrollment with a semester or cumulative GPA of less than 3.00 will result in dismissal from the program.
 A student who has been dismissed may apply for readmission to the University and/or to the program of interest one calendar year after dismissal.
 Resubmission of GRE/GMAT score report and transcript(s) is not required.
 With approval of the Program Director, the Dean of the Graduate School, and the University Graduate Council, students may be readmitted sooner than one calendar year after dismissal.